software-security quantum-computing machine-learning AI

 Declarative Programming

-Optimization of Academic Guarantors: A Declarative Approach
+Project: Optimization of Academic Guarantors

 In collaboration with Simone Colli, this project was presented during the Declarative Programming course (academic year 2024/25) and focused on developing an automated system for assigning academic guarantors to university courses while adhering to ministerial regulations.